relevance/boomstick/README.md

 `driver.sh` will...

-- Launch packer to build a new VM named 'boomstick'.
+- Launch packer to build a new Ubuntu VM named 'boomstick'.
+ - Run `ubuntu_64/bootstrap.sh` to finish provisioning the new VM.
  - The new VM comprises an OVF file and a VMDK file.
    - These will be placed into `./output-virtualbox-iso`.
 - Upload the two VM files to S3.